 - COMLog2-IS

 - ISLog

 - Multilog-IS

-- Permanet-SU
+- Permanet-SU ; (See logger user-guide for additional settings)

 - StopwatchGSM

-1.3 SYSTEM OVERVIEW
+1.3 System overview

 The IDT app (Installation Diagnostic Tool) is installed onto a mobile phone, or similar device.
 It uses a Bluetooth radio link to communicate with compatible HWM logger devices (Group 3 loggers), but for other loggers a communications cable will be required.
 The app provides a graphical user interface for the purpose of Setup, Installation, Diagnostics, and Testing of a HWM logger.